mnemnion/orb/doc/md/compile/compile.md

 ```
 #### sha(str)

-Our sha returns 128 bytes, which is excessive.
+Our sha returns 128 bytes, which is excessive, so let's truncate to 64:

 ```lua
 local sub = assert(string.sub)